 While Choices has expanded to include a full range of reproductive health care and many other services, what remains constant is the same commitment to our patients as our initial mission demanded for our abortion care: to serve patients’ needs with compassion and understanding, with the highest level of skill and training, and to empower them with knowledge.
 A Teen Program includes free pregnancy testing for girls under 18 years old, specialized counseling and other services.

 Since its founding in 1971 by Merle Hoffman, Choices has developed many other services to meet the needs of the expanding communities it serves, including LGBTQ and gender-nonconforming, teenagers and seniors.
-These programs include Behavioral Health and Counseling, HIV/STD Testing and Treatment and basic preventive care.
+These programs include Counseling and HIV/STD Testing and Treatment and basic preventive care.

 To provide truthful, compassionate and non-judgmental health care of the highest quality to everyone seeking our services.

 To enable everyone who comes to Choices to become an active participant in their own healthcare and empowered to ask questions and seek answers.